 Reflecting the vision of its members, SOPFIM aims to be the world reference in terms of the fight against insects and diseases that ravage forests, in full compliance with environmental protection laws and in complete harmony with the environment.

-Various means can be used to mitigate damage to forest areas affected by an outbreak of TBE, such as preventive harvesting, silvicultural treatments and aerial sprays of biological insecticide Bacillus thuringiensis kurstaki variety (Btk).
+Various means can be used to mitigate damage to forest areas affected by a spruce budworm epidemic, such as preventive harvesting, silvicultural treatments, and aerial spraying with the biological insecticide Bacillus thuringiensis kurstaki variety (Btk).

-Our mission is inseparable from the following values and principles, to which we fully subscribe:
+Our mission is indivisible from the following values and principles, to which we fully adhere: